 One of the biggest hurdles to starting a photography business is figuring out how you will price your photo shoots.
 Some photographers (myself included) may delay starting a photography business because thinking about pricing paralyzes them.
 Don’t let this happen to you!
 There are many ideas as to the best way to price your work, but we will go over a simple formula that will help you determine a good starting point.
 Then we will discuss when and how to adjust that rate over time.
 The most important point to remember that it is better to have a price than nothing at all.
 You can adjust the price over time as your circumstances change.

-Once you have calculated the total cost for a photo shoot, then you can multiply that base number by your desired profit.
-For example, if your total cost for a 2 hour photo shoot is $150 and your desired profit is 20%, then you’d simply multiply 150 x 1.2.
+Once you have calculated the total cost of a photo shoot, then you can multiply that base number by your desired profit.
+For example, if your total cost for a 2-hour photo shoot is $150 and your desired profit is 20%, then you’d simply multiply 150 x 1.2.
 The total comes out to be $180, which is what you’d charge your client.
 Although doing formulas and tracking expenses is never fun for anyone, it is very important to get in the habit to do so.
 Especially as a business owner, tracking how your money goes out is a crucial skill.
-Tracking income is much easier and by default we all do it already.
+Tracking income is much easier and by default, we all do it already.

 Of course, you will need to do some market research to see what others around you are charging.
 If the majority of photographers are will take senior portraits for $200 or less, then you can’t start out charging $400 a session.
 Market research should be done both online and by calling or talking to other photographers directly.
 When talking to other photographers, you will be able to ask them why they charge a certain amount.
 Understanding the reasons for different pricing structures can help you to determine what is best for you.